As mentioned in my Wurzeralm TR

 In short, of the seven ski areas I visited on this trip, Hinterstoder is the one whose general ambiance I liked the least.
 To be fair, part of the reason was the school-break crowds and it's an industrial ski area (a comparatively small one at that), which isn't my general cup of tea.
 Still, if I'd gone during an offpeak period, I imagine that it'd be easy to rack up lots of vert with plenty of enjoyable offpiste on the upper half of the mountain.

 A final comment: in a further example of how far the U.S. is behind the rest of the world vis-à-vis infrastructure, skiing and otherwise, virtually all Austrian ski areas use key cards for the RFID lift access systems/it's been like that for a long time.
 When you pay for your day ticket, they give you a plastic card and charge a 2 euro deposit, which you get back at the end of the day or your stay.
-Most mountains now have machines at the bottom to collect the cards and issue the refund.
+Most mountains now have machines at the bottom to collect/reuse the cards and return your deposit.